Stuart, Marty – The Pilgrim (Act I) (featuring Emmylou Harris) “The Pilgrim (Act I)” — featuring Emmylou Harris

-With Thanksgiving approaching in the U.S. this week, it seems appropriate to discuss one of my all-time favorite CDs, Marty Stuart’s The Pilgrim (1999).
-In another post this week, we will discuss another Marty Stuart CD that covers the other side of the original Thanksgiving table.
+With Thanksgiving approaching in the U.S., it seems appropriate to discuss one of my all-time favorite CDs, Marty Stuart’s The Pilgrim (1999).
+In another post, we discuss another Marty Stuart CD that covers the other side of the original Thanksgiving table.

 Take a look at that pilgrim, passing by;